DNA: Proximal Policy Optimization with a Dual Network Architecture

 Policy gradient algorithms often make use of a value estimate as a baseline \cite{mnih2016asynchronous}, as well as for estimating the value of truncated trajectories \cite{cichosz1994truncating}.
 To better facilitate control over the noise levels for policy and value learning, our work makes use of two different return estimations, both using TD($\lambda$) \cite{sutton1988learning}.
 Given value estimates $V(\cdot)$ from the value network we define the n-step value estimate for some state $s_t$ taken at time $t$, and their exponentially weighted sum as

 For values of $\lambda$ close to $1$, more weight is assigned to longer n-step return estimates, and less to shorter ones.
-There has been a long-standing belief that shorter n-step returns generate more biased estimates, whereas longer n-step estimates, due to summing over many stochastic rewards, have higher variance.\footnote{While there are cases (i.e. where rewards have negative covariance) where this is not the case, empirical experiments confirm the intuition that longer n-step estimates generally have higher variance and lower bias.} For a more thorough discussion on this topic see \cite{kearns2000bias}.
+There has been a long-standing belief that shorter n-step returns generate more biased estimates, whereas longer n-step estimates, due to summing over many stochastic rewards, have higher variance.\footnote{While there are cases (i.e. where rewards are negatively correlated) where this is not the case, empirical experiments confirm the intuition that longer n-step estimates generally have higher variance and lower bias.} For a more thorough discussion on this topic see \cite{kearns2000bias}.

-\paragraph{Noise Scale.} Noise scale is a measure of `signal to noise' in stochastic gradient descent (SGD).
+\paragraph{Noise Scale.} Noise scale is a measure of noise-to-signal in stochastic gradient descent (SGD).
 While SGD provides unbiased gradient estimates, these estimates are typically very noisy.
 Each sampled gradient estimate $\hat{G}$ can be thought of as a sum of the true gradient $\vec{G}$ and some noise vector $\vec{\sigma}$.
 A method for estimating the ratio of the magnitude of this implied noise vector to the magnitude of the true gradient was proposed by \cite{mccandlish2018empirical} who show that their efficient-to-calculate \textit{simple noise scale} is a good match for the noise scale.
 They also show that the noise scale provides useful information about the choice of mini-batch size to use when estimating gradients.